 |Constraint Value||Bit Position||Binary Value|

-The system evaluates the assigned user constraints and calculates a binary string to represent each set of non-hierarchical values, in the example above, 11100000, which translates to the hex string ‘E0’xb.
+The system evaluates the assigned user constraints and calculates a binary string to represent each set of non-hierarchical values, in the preceding example, 11100000, which translates to the hex string ‘E0’xb.

 If user U1 inserts a row into the table rls_tbl, the system automatically enters the calculated hex value ‘E0’xb in the Countries CONSTRAINT column for the table.